|

 matches, the sixth time that it was managed in consecutive matches.

-the fourth player to score four goals as a substitute.
+and the fifth player to score four goals as a substitute.

-substitute, the fourth player to reach this tally.
+substitute and the seventh player to reach this tally.

 It was the fifteenth time the substitute's goals had accounted for